sergey21432/Lectin-3/markdown_instructions.md

 # Instruction for work with the Markdown

+## Headings

+Use the "#" to add heading.
+You can add six levels of headings.

 ## Text highlighting

 To highlight text in italics, use the selection of "*" or "_".
 For example, *like that* or _like that_.